This post may contain affiliate links. Please read our disclosure policy.

 Like most fermented foods, just keep an eye out for bad smells, mold, and other signs of spoilage.
 This doesn’t happen often, but if it does, it’s time to start a new ferment.

-While I know I’ve already made it clear that this concoction is perfect for when you’re feeling under the weather, there are tons of ways to enjoy this honey fermented lemon and ginger.
+While I’ve already mentioned that this concoction is perfect for when you’re feeling under the weather, there are countless other ways to enjoy honey-fermented lemon and ginger.

-• Hot toddy: turn your healthful ginger tea into an adult treat with the addition of a splash of whiskey and a cinnamon stick (or a dash of cinnamon).
+- Hot Toddy: Start with your ginger tea made from the honey-fermented lemon and ginger mixture.
+To turn it into an adult treat, add a splash of whiskey and a cinnamon stick (or a dash of cinnamon).
+This way, you enhance your healthful ginger tea with a delightful twist.

-You can also add this fermented honey to smoothies, juices, salad dressings, and marinades.
+- You can also add this fermented honey to smoothie recipes, salad dressings, and marinades.

-For sweeter treats, I happily drizzle this over a breakfast bowl with yogurt (dairy or dairy-free like coconut or almond yogurt) and granola.
-You can also enjoy it over ice cream, drizzled over oatmeal (or baked oatmeal), over fruit crumble, pancakes/waffles, scones, etc.
+- For sweeter treats, I love drizzling this over a breakfast bowl with natural dairy yogurt, dairy-free coconut yogurt, or dairy-free almond yogurt.
+You can also drizzle it over oatmeal porridge, protein pancakes, waffles, scones, and more.

 Let me know in the comments how you enjoy using this honey fermented ginger and lemon!